-Its the year 2036, 75 years after cosmonaut Yuri Gagarin paved the way for humanity into space, and the International Space Training Center now complements NASA by screening the thousands of hopeful candidates to help settle the new Mars base.
+It is the year 2036, 75 years after cosmonaut Yuri Gagarin paved the way for humanity into space, and the International Space Training Center now complements NASA by screening the thousands of hopeful candidates to help settle the new Mars base.

 At least, that is the premise behind Mission: SPACE, the newest attraction to open at Walt Disney World Resorts' Epcot Center.
-Billed as the most extreme and technologically advanced ride Disney has ever attempted, Mission: SPACE (M:S) is part flight simulator, part thrill ride, and part educational experience.
+Billed as the most extreme and technologically advanced ride Disney has ever attempted, Mission: SPACE is part flight simulator, part thrill ride, and part educational experience.

-For space history enthusiasts, the Moon has been marked with the 29 sites where U.S. and Soviet manned and robotic missions landed between 1959 and 1976.
-Behind the Moon, along the outside wall of the pavilion, inspirational quotes from the likes of Plato, Charles Lindbergh, President Kennedy and STS-107 crew member Kalpana Chawla are etched on glass plaques.
+For space history enthusiasts, the moon has been marked with the 29 sites where U.S. and Soviet manned and robotic missions landed between 1959 and 1976.
+Behind the moon, along the outside wall of the pavilion, inspirational quotes from the likes of Plato, Charles Lindbergh, President Kennedy and STS-107 crew member Kalpana Chawla are etched on glass plaques.

 Following the wall of quotes leads you to the first hint of what awaits you inside.
-If you have ever ridden any of the theme park motion simulators, such as Body Wars, Star Tours, or Back To The Future, the mock ride craft on display in the entrance way may lead you to believe that M:S falls into this category.
+If you have ever ridden any of the theme park motion simulators, such as Body Wars, Star Tours, or Back To The Future, the mock ride craft on display in the entrance way may lead you to believe that Mission: SPACE falls into this category.
 You would be wrong.

-Entering M:S, once past the outside queue lines, you find yourself still waiting in line, but now in a room dominated by a slowly rotating gravity wheel reminiscent of the one seen in the 2000 film "Mission To Mars".
+Entering Mission: SPACE, once past the outside queue lines, you find yourself still waiting in line, but now in a room dominated by a slowly rotating gravity wheel reminiscent of the one seen in the 2000 film "Mission To Mars".
 Hanging from the ceiling is the scale model of the movie's spacecraft.

 Not that either of these have anything to do with the ride you are about to board.
 Though certainly impressive, there is no mention of how these two fit into the imagined future for which you are about to embark, and you almost get the feeling that Disney decided to get some extra mileage out old props from a mediocre movie.